Cam Gallagher Player Props: Guardians vs. Athletics

 Athletics Pitching Rankings

-- The 7.8 strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in the league.
+- The Athletics pitching staff is 27th in the league with a collective 7.9 strikeouts per nine innings.

-- The Athletics' 6.05 team ERA ranks last among all MLB pitching staffs.
+- The Athletics have a 6.00 team ERA that ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to surrender 111 total home runs at a clip of 1.5 per game (most in the league).
+- The Athletics allow the most home runs in baseball (112 total, 1.5 per game).

-- The Athletics are sending Medina (1-6) out to make his seventh start of the season.
-He is 1-6 with a 7.55 ERA and 37 strikeouts through 39 1/3 innings pitched.
+- Sears makes the start for the Athletics, his 15th of the season.
+He is 1-4 with a 4.24 ERA and 72 strikeouts in 76 1/3 innings pitched.

-- The right-hander's last appearance came on Thursday against the Tampa Bay Rays, when he threw 4 2/3 innings, surrendering four earned runs while giving up eight hits.
+- His most recent appearance was on Saturday against the Philadelphia Phillies, when the left-hander tossed seven innings, surrendering four earned runs while allowing four hits.

-- In eight games this season, the 24-year-old has put up an ERA of 7.55, with 8.5 strikeouts per nine innings.
-Opponents are hitting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.